Akuli/teek/docs/tcl-calls.rst

 a button is clicked, Tcl invokes a command that the :class:`.Button` class created with :func:`.create_command`.

-.. autofunction:: pythotk.create_command
+.. autofunction:: teek.create_command
-.. autofunction:: pythotk.delete_command
+.. autofunction:: teek.delete_command